 Here is what you'll need to make this easy recipe, along with some notes.
 For quantities, see the recipe card.

-- peanut butter - almond butter, cashew butter, and sunflower seed butter are also great choices
+- Use peanut butter, almond butter, cashew butter, and sunflower seed butter.

 Instructions